ember-learn/ember-blog/source/2020-30-05-ember-3-19-released.md

 #### New Features (0)

-No new features introduced in Ember Data 3.19.
+There are no new features introduced in Ember Data 3.19.

 #### Deprecations (0)

-No new deprecations introduced in Ember Data 3.19.
+There are no new deprecations introduced in Ember Data 3.19.

 For more details on changes in Ember Data 3.19, please review the [Ember Data 3.19.0 release page](https://github.com/emberjs/data/releases/tag/v3.19.0).